Showing posts with label gargoyles. Show all posts

 Hospital de Sant Pau, a magnificent representative of modernism in Barcelona was projected by the architect Lluís Domènech i Montaner in the year 1901.
 Construction finished in 1930.
 Of course this is a place you cannot miss if you are an art lover and it is just one subway stop away from Sagrada Familia.

-Eusebi Arnau and Pau Gargallo were the sculptors of the stone figures among which you can admire these beautiful gargoyles.
-The pavilions have been restored and are part of a modernista complex now open to the general public.
-All of the previous services of the hospital were moved to the new Sant Pau Hospital built just behind the premises.
+Eusebi Arnau and Pau Gargallo were the principal sculptors of the stone figures decorating the pavilions, where one can admire exquisite gargoyles, winged mythological figures, archangels, and lions.
+These pavilions have been meticulously restored and form part of a modernista complex now open to the public.
+All clinical services were relocated to the contemporary Sant Pau Hospital situated immediately behind the historic site.

 Web Analytics